Measuring Self-Supervised Representation Quality for Downstream Classification using Discriminative Features: Self-Supervised Representation Q-Score

-where, $\alpha$ is a threshold with which we select the samples whose $Q$ scores should be maximized and $\lambda_1$ is the regularization coefficient.
-The goal of this regularization is to improve low-quality representations, similar to the ones shown in Figure \ref{fig:correct_vs_incorrect_latent}, by maximizing their Q-Score to prevent them from being misclassified in downstream tasks.
+where $\bz$ is the latent vector computed by passing $\bh$ through a projector network and $sim(.)$ denotes the exponentiated cosine similarity of the normalized latent vector. $\alpha$ is a threshold with which we select the low-score samples whose Q-Scores should be maximized and $\lambda_1$ is the regularization coefficient.
+In other words the goal of this regularization is to improve low-quality representations, similar to the ones shown in Figure \ref{fig:correct_vs_incorrect_latent}, by maximizing their discriminative features for downstream classification.

-In practice, however, directly applying this regularization leads to a trivial solution where a small set of features gets activated for all samples as shown in Figure \ref{fig:trivial}.
-This is not a favorable situation because these representations become harder to classify accurately and more importantly, the discriminative features are no longer \textit{informative} because they are activated for all samples.
+In practice, directly applying this regularization could lead to a trivial solution where a small set of features get activated for all samples.
+This is not a favorable situation because these representations become harder to classify accurately and more importantly, the discriminative features are no longer \textit{informative} because they are activated for all samples (similar to the upper tail in Figure \ref{fig:disc_feature_to_samples}).
 Such features have significantly large L1 norms {\it across} samples compared to the remaining features.
 Therefore, in our revised optimization, we penalize features that have large L1 norms across samples.
-Let us denote all representations in our dataset by $\bH \in \bbR^{2N \times l}$ where $\|\bH_{*,k}\|_1$ represents the L1 norm of the $k^{\text{th}}$ column (corresponding to the $k^{\text{th}}$ feature).
+Let us denote the representation matrix of a given batch by $\bH \in \bbR^{2N \times r}$ and $\|\bH_{*,k}\|_1$ represents the L1 norm of the $k^{\text{th}}$ column (corresponding to the $k^{\text{th}}$ feature).
 Our regularized objective would then be,

 where the threshold $\beta$ helps us select the uninformative features whose L1 norms should be minimized.
+In practice, we choose $\alpha$ and $\beta$ for each batch as the mean values of $Q_i$ and $\|\bH_{*,k}\|_1$ respectively.